rizzzky78/hani-assistant-v1.0/README.md

 },
 ```

-Using command to run in production mode
+Using command to run in production mode, or by open `start production.sh` file in app root.
 ```cmd
 $ npm run prod
 ```